didiersmith/steve/chapters/human-rights.md

 "Anyone who wishes to accept my offer, step forwards and kneel for your queen.
 Anyone else will be shot.
 Think carefully."

 One by one, the men of the crowd stepped forwards and knelt for their queen.

+---

+"Draw me a map," she demanded of Blake.
+"Showing all the villages in New Australia and how easy it will be to conquer them."

+"Right," Blake said.
+"A map."

+He didn't move.
+Stacy II looked at him expectantly.
+Nothing.
+She looked at Archibald, who was displaying a similarly blank expression.

+"What is that?"
+Blake asked.
+"Your royal highness."

+"Oh, for goodness' sake."

+Eventually, through her interrogations, she was able to get a rough idea of what tribes had formed on the island, and how easy it would be to conquer each one.
+They both reckoned the easist would be the Pacifists.
+As for the hardest, they disagreed on whether it was the House of Lords, or the Anarcho-Cannibalists.

+"The Anarcho-Cannibalists?" she asked.

+"They eat people," Archibald explained.

+"Why?"

+Archibald shrugged.
+Blake chimed in.

+"They call it 'restorative justice,'" he explained.
+"Restore nutrients to the collective.
+Justice served, medium rare."

+Stacy II gagged.
+"We'll have to put an end to that."

+"You can do that on your own," Archibald said.
+"I ain't goin' anywhere near those psychos."

+Blake nodded.
+"Even the House of Lords doesn't bother them.
+Last time they sent a tax collector, they sent back his bones.
+Picked clean."

+Stacy II decided to start with the Pacifists.